Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Discussion

 A similar spread in activities was observed when using the factory protocols (Figure \ref{fig:RNCs_factory}).
 While part of this was due to VIK-202 chambers overestimating and CRC-55tR chambers underestimating the activity on average, differences were significant even between RNCs of the same type.
 This suggests that small differences between nominally identical chambers, for example due to manufacturing (e.g. variations in wall thickness), installation (e.g. presence of lead shielding), or drift over time, result in non-negligible differences in activity readings.
 Therefore, dial settings obtained for one chamber cannot simply be transferred to other chambers of the same type (Table \ref{tab:RNCs}).

 The observed range in activity measurements could be considered acceptable when determining the injected activity, but when using RNCs to calibrate quantitative SPECT equipment, it is only one of the many factors affecting the uncertainty in the final result.
-Since the reference activity in the vials could be determined to within 3\% through careful calibration with respect to a secondary standard, the variation in activity measurements (and dose estimates) could be significantly reduced by requiring stricter calibration procedures for all clinical RNCs.
-In particular, calibration using activity supplied by radiopharmaceutical companies or using standardized dial settings should be avoided, and direct calibration to a secondary standard such as the Fidelis should still be regarded as the gold standard.
+Since the reference activity in the vials could be determined to within 3\% through careful calibration with respect to a secondary standard, the variation in activity measurements (and absorbed dose estimates) could be significantly reduced by requiring stricter calibration procedures for all clinical RNCs.
+In particular, calibration using activity supplied by radiopharmaceutical companies or using standardized dial settings should be avoided in favor of direct calibration to a secondary standard such as the Fidelis.
 Alternatively, traceable reference sources like the vials used in this study could be measured across multiple hospitals to harmonize RNC calibration between centres.
+However, this alternative approach has a longer calibration chain which increases the associated uncertainties, so direct calibration to a secondary standard should remain the preferred method.

 The results for the clinical vial were very similar to those for the reference vial with differences in response due to geometry always below 1\%, showing that for \lu \, measurements, the overall calibration of the chamber is more important than accounting for different vial geometries.
 This is because the relevant photon energies of \lu \, are relatively high, so attenuation within the vial is limited for all geometries.
 For isotopes with lower energy photons like \tb, geometry effects have been shown to be more important, requiring significant corrections for different vial types \cite{juget}.